The Year 7 curriculum for 2024-25 will be as follows, delivered across a two week timetable in three 100 minute lessons per day:

 Music

-Over the course of the year, students will develop their skills in musical theory through listening to Music, performing and composing.
+Over the course of the year, students will develop their skills in musical theory through listening to music, performing and composing.

-• Describing elements of music and appraise Music through listening
+• Describing elements of music and appraise music through listening

-• Composing simple musical ideas using Keyboards and Computer software
+• Composing simple musical ideas using keyboards and computer software

 • Perform simple pieces and patterns using keyboards, ukuleles and djembe drums in an ensemble and as a solo